wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 Notice the type declaration.
 In the majority of cases we don't need parentheses because `->` is naturally right-associative.
 However here, they are mandatory.
-**They indicate that the first parameter is a function that takes something and returns that same thing**.
+They indicate that the first parameter is a function that takes something and returns that same thing.

 The first parameter is a function (of type `a -> a`) and the second is that same `a`.
 The function can also be `Int -> Int` or `String -> String` or whatever.